-Brazil police search Rio de Janeiro governor's residences in corruption probe
+Brazil police raid Rio governor's residences amid COVID-19 probe

-RIO DE JANEIRO (Reuters) - Brazil police on Tuesday carried out search and seizure warrants at residences of Rio de Janeiro Governor Wilson Witzel as part of a corruption probe, according to two sources and a statement.
+RIO DE JANEIRO/BRASILIA (Reuters) - Brazilian federal police on Tuesday raided the residences of Rio de Janeiro Governor Wilson Witzel as part of a COVID-19 corruption probe, targeting one of President Jair Bolsonaro’s political foes as the pandemic sweeps the nation.

-The Brazilian federal police said they were investigating corruption involving the use of public money destined to fight the coronavirus pandemic in Rio de Janeiro state, without mentioning who the targets are.
+Two sources and a statement from the federal police said the search warrants were part of an investigation into alleged corruption involving the use of public money destined to fight the coronavirus pandemic in Rio de Janeiro state.
+No arrest warrants were issued, a source said.

+In a statement, Witzel said he was innocent, and accused Bolsonaro of “interference” in the probe.
+He said he was “surprised and outraged” to see social media posts that suggested the president’s allies in Congress had prior knowledge of the operation, suggesting leaks and the “construction” of a false narrative against him.

+The latest in a long line of Rio state governors to be snared in corruption probes, Witzel is a former ally-turned-foe of Bolsonaro.
+The two have clashed in recent weeks over how to tackle the pandemic, and Bolsonaro views the former judge as a re-election rival.

+The probe into Witzel also comes just weeks after Bolsonaro changed the top official at the federal police amid an ugly political scrap with former Justice Minister Sergio Moro.
+A popular graft-fighting crusader, Moro resigned after accusing the president of trying to install his pick as the top Rio cop in order to protect his family from investigations.

-Police are serving 12 search and seizure warrants, the police statement said.
+Police were serving 12 search and seizure warrants, the police statement said.

 The sources said the probe is looking into alleged irregularities related to hospitals set up to treat patients with the COVID-19 respiratory disease.

-The police raided the Palácio Laranjeiras, the governor’s official residence, and his personal home in the neighborhood of Grajaú.
+The police raided the Palacio Laranjeiras, the governor’s official residence, and his personal home in the neighborhood of Grajaú.

 The search and seizure warrants were issued by the Superior Court of Justice (STJ), Brazil’s second highest court.